I'll bet you people watching on a ditto camera panicked.

 Because yesterday, I said that there'd only been one minute cut out of the miniseries.

-So there was a total of 40 minutes, had to be cut out rush, because it was five hours long.
+Had to be cut out, Rush, because it was five hours long.

-I said, No, it was going to be broadcast over five hours when they originally produced it, they had to allow for commercials and things.
+When they originally produced it, they had to allow for commercials and things.

 But you want to hear something interesting?

-There they couldn't sell any spots.
+They couldn't sell any spots.

-At first I thought ABC decided not to sell commercials because of the sensitive nature of the program.
+At first, I thought ABC decided not to sell commercials because of the sensitive nature of the program.

 They couldn't sell it.